briefscala/algebra_playground/src/main/scala/com/briefscala/algebra/of_semigroups_and_monoids.md

 }
 ```

-So, it really is as simple as we said.
-Given two values of the same type, or the same Set, if we have a `Semigroup` for that type we know how to combine them.
+So, it really is as simple as we expected it.
+Given two values of the same type if we have a `Semigroup` for that type we know how to combine them.
 This sounds like a really useful thing to want to do and it certainly is but it isn't without some challenges.
 When designing our own `Semigroup` we most ensure that the associative rule is obeyed.

 ```scala
 val isValidMonoid = combine(x1, combine(x2, x3)) == combine(combine(x1, x2), x3)